Taz742/wiltrack-technical-task/README.md

 - **Google Maps Integration**: Utilizes the Google Maps API to display an interactive map interface.
 - **Parking Location Selections**: Allows users to add selections to the map to represent parking locations.
-- **Customization Options**: Users can customize the marker icons and labels for each parking location.
+- **Customization Options**: Users can customize the selections and labels for each parking location.

 ## Available Scripts